What to Look for When Buying an RV GPS

 Battery Life

-This is another quality that might seem important on its face but is less so in the field.
-This is because almost no GPS has a great battery life – with a couple of hours, often representing the excellent end.
+This is another quality that at face value might seem important but in reality, is actually less so.
+This is because almost no GPS has a great battery life – with a couple of hours often being the maximum.

 User-Friendly Interface

-This can be taken in a couple of different ways, both as part of the setup and part of the execution.
-Ideally, an RV GPS unit has user-friendly interfaces regardless of the interaction, but clearly, one is more important than the other.
+This refers to both the initial programming of the RV navigation system, as well as the execution of the routing once set up.
+Ideally, a GPS unit will have a user-friendly interface regardless of the interaction, but clearly, one is more important than the other.

-Keep in mind, touchscreens might be convenient, but they can also be a bit difficult to use when trying to keep your eyes on the road too.
-This also brings up the importance of information layout with the inclusion of multiple data boxes cluttering up the screen.
+Keep in mind, touchscreens might be convenient, but they can also be difficult to use when trying to keep your eyes on the road too.
+This also brings up the importance of the information layout, with the inclusion of multiple data boxes often resulting in cluttering up the screen.

 Frequently Asked Questions FAQ:

-The main difference between RV GPS units and a standard GPS system is that the RV version accounts for the size of the vehicle when planning the route.
-This should help you avoid obstructions or difficulties for your recreational vehicle such as narrow roads or low bridges.
+The main difference between RV-specific GPS and a standard GPS system is that when planning the route the RV version accounts for the size of the vehicle you are driving.
+This helps to avoid obstructions or difficulties for your recreational vehicle such as narrow roads or low bridges.
 Regardless, both systems use a satellite system to track the position of the receiver in real-time and project it onto a map database.

-Q: Does an RV GPS unit have a trip planner?
+Q: Do GPS units for RVs have a trip planner?

 Most GPS units have a route planner of some sort, though the quality and range of route planning functions can vary significantly.
-That said, this is one of the areas where the brand matters less, but the map quality plays heavily into how good the planner can be– and brand does matter there.
+That said, this is one of the areas where the brand matters less.
+However, when it comes to map quality then brand does play heavily and this in turn lends to how good the planner can be.

 Q: Do all RV GPS systems have lifetime updates?

 All of the products we reviewed have lifetime updates, but how you get those updates can differ.
-The companies with their dedicated map services are usually more accurate as well as easier to update compared to companies who outsource their mapping software.
+Companies with dedicated map services are usually more accurate, as well as easier to update, as compared to companies who outsource their mapping software.

-Q: What are good RV GPS System brands?
+Q: What are good GPS system brands for RVs?

 The main general issue that most GPS products suffer is difficulty when navigating large cities or dense roadways.
 Brightness can also be an issue as most GPS system screens do not automatically brighten in response to sunlight.

-Q: Is an RV GPS System reliable at camping sites with overgrown trees?
+Q: Are GPS systems reliable at camping sites with overgrown trees?

 This concern mostly depends on the quality of the GPS service satellites, which are much better than they used to be.
 Maybe a couple of decades ago, the weather or cover would present an issue, but most high-end GPS services use satellites that no longer suffer from these issues.